If you’re an Apple Watch owner, you know Apple places its Digital Crown on the right side of the device itself. At least, by default.

 But just because the Apple Watch comes out of the box this way doesn’t mean that you have to stick with it.

 In fact, there’s another way to wear your Apple Watch that may come with its own set of benefits.
+Here’s how to reverse your Apple Watch orientation, along with some reasons why you might want to.

-Related Articles
+Related Reading:

 - How To Use Siri Shortcuts on iOS Devices and Apple Watch

 - Set Up Dual SIM or eSIM on Your Apple Watch Too!
+Here’s How

-What is Reverse Crown Orientation?
+What Is Reverse Crown Orientation?

 Some of the Potential Benefits of Reversing Apple Watch Orientation